-Our actions and emotions are free from others’ perception of us.
+Our actions and emotions are free from others’ perceptions of us.

 We see ourselves as deserving of the respect of others, regardless of what other people may think of us.

-We also become less judgemental, treating and accepting others as a unique individual.
+We also become less judgemental, treating and accepting others as unique individuals.

-But coming to this realisation isn’t easy if your mind is filled with self-doubts.
+But coming to this realisation isn’t easy if your mind is filled with self-doubt.

-Here are 6 things you can start doing right away that will help you improve self-image and grow your self-esteem.
+Here are six things you can start doing right away that will help you improve your self-image and grow your self-esteem.

-Every suggestion below will make you like you, therefore, make you feel good about yourself which increases your self-esteem.
+Every suggestion below will make you like you and, therefore, make you feel good about yourself, which increases your self-esteem.